oroinc/documentation/user/back-office/system/configuration/system/integrations/google-settings/hangouts.rst

 1. Navigate to the **System > Configuration** in the main menu.
 2. Click **Integrations > Google Settings** in the panel to the left.
-3. In the **Google Hangouts** section, select the following check boxes:
+3. In the **Google Hangouts** section, select the following checkboxes:

    * **Enable for Emails** --- to call via email (you can invite up to 5 users to a Google Hangout by emailing them)
    * **Enable for Phones** --- to make phone calls